 In fact, the best combination of qualifications to open the most doors, including teaching ESL abroad, is a bachelor’s degree plus a teaching certificate.

-And the good news is that you can complete a CELTA in 4 weeks (120 hours) if you do it full time.
+The good news is that you can complete a CELTA in 4 weeks (120 hours) if you do it full time.
 Part-time and online versions of the CELTA are also available.

 What’s Your Level Of English?